witnesschain-com/dcl-operator-cli/README.md

    -------------------------------------------------------
 ```

 Going forward, the CLI will ask for the mount password to decrpyt and use these keys.
-This is how the config will look like when using encrypted keys
+This is how the config will look like when using encrypted keys.
+Note : The addresses shown in the examples below are testnet addresses

 ```
 {